+Leave no trace!
 Please help us protect the plants, animals and the habitats that sustain them by staying on the trail, respecting property limits and by carrying out your trash.
-Fires, camping, motorized, vehicles, bicycles, horses, unleashed pets and the removal or destruction of land, water, plants or animals are prohibited.
+Fires, camping, motorized vehicles, bicycles (except at Palmer Woods), horses, unleashed pets and the removal or destruction of land, water, plants or animals are prohibited.

 Practice Minimum-Impact Techniques